mikeAdamss/tidychef/_sources/examples/validation/validation.md

 These techniques have a place because they _give you contextual information_ on where the issue is.

-Neverthless if you're going to be using datachef in any sort of productionized ETL system further external checks would be typical and probably wise.
+Neverthless if you're going to be using tidychef in any sort of productionized ETL system further external checks would be typical and probably wise.

 ## Data Disclaimer